 You also need to be actively looking for a new job, so those who head back to school full time won’t be able to collect because they’re no longer actively job-searching.
 Nonetheless, if you’re seeking training in a high-demand field, some states (like Washington and Oregon) have allowances that let you receive additional weeks of unemployment benefits without looking for work, as long as you’re enrolled and making satisfactory progress in your training program.

-One thing to note: Contract laborers don’t qualify for unemployment because their employers didn’t pay unemployment taxes when they were working.
+One thing to note: Contract laborers don’t qualify for unemployment because their employers didn’t pay unemployment taxes for them when they were working.

 What to Know When You File for Unemployment